jasonwhetton/elastic_synthetics/Elastic Synthetics Guide - Test Project.md

 Q: It seems that not all of the playwright assertions are available in Elastic synthetics.

 A: *That's correct.
-We have raised it with Elastic and they have an open issue to resolve it.*
+We have raised it with Elastic and they have an open [issue](https://discuss.elastic.co/t/synthetics-playwright-version/324987/11) to resolve it.
+See also [here](https://github.com/elastic/synthetics/issues/700).*

 Q: I sometimes see an error with '/tmp/elastic-synthetics-unzip' yet I'm certain that my test should pass.

-A: *This is an issue with Elastic synthetics and they have an open issue to resolve it.*
+A: *This is an issue with Elastic synthetics and they have an open [issue](https://discuss.elastic.co/t/error-running-synthetics/327823) to resolve it.*

 Q: My test is very unstable, I'm considering modifying my alert rules to tolerate more failures.